Hakkoda & Oirase Gorge: Ponds, Waterfalls, and Secret Onsens

 About Jōgakura Onsen

-• There is a free pick-up service from the police station in front of JR Aomori Station (青森駅), departing at 3:30 pm each day.
+• Hotel Jogakura provides its overnight guests with a free pick-up service from the police station in front of JR Aomori Station (青森駅), departing at 3:30 pm each day.
 If you require this service, please reserve 3 days in advance.

-• There are also free pick-up (4 pm) and drop-off (9 am) services to and from Sukayu Onsen and Jōgakura Bridge.
-Please let the resort know when you would like to be picked up and dropped off.
+• There might also be free pick-up and drop-off services to and from Sukayu Onsen and Jōgakura Bridge.
+Please confirm with the staff upon arrival.

-• If you enjoy stargazing, there is equipment that the resort may rent out to their guests.
+• If you enjoy stargazing, the resort may rent equipment to its guests.
 Please check with the reception on the day for more information and its availability.

-• The resort provides a backcountry ski tour, but you will need to hold basic Japanese skills to participate.
+• The resort offers a backcountry ski tour, but you will need basic Japanese skills to participate.

 • There are no private onsen facilities available, but you can reserve the rooms that come with a small onsen pool.